intelowlproject/IntelOwl/.github/pull_request_template.md

     - [ ] If the plugin interacts with an external service, I have created an attribute called precisely `url` that contains this information.
 This is required for Health Checks.
     - [ ] If the plugin requires mocked testing, `_monkeypatch()` was used in its class to apply the necessary decorators.
     - [ ] I have added that raw JSON sample to the `MockUpResponse` of the `_monkeypatch()` method.
 This serves us to provide a valid sample for testing.
+    - [ ] I have created the corresponding `DataModel` for the new analyzer following the [documentation](https://intelowlproject.github.io/docs/IntelOwl/contribute/#how-to-create-a-datamodel)
 - [ ] I have inserted the copyright banner at the start of the file: ```# This file is a part of IntelOwl https://github.com/intelowlproject/IntelOwl # See the file 'LICENSE' for copying permission.```
 - [ ] If external libraries/packages with restrictive licenses were used, they were added in the [Legal Notice](https://github.com/certego/IntelOwl/blob/master/.github/legal_notice.md) section.
 - [ ] Linters (`Black`, `Flake`, `Isort`) gave 0 errors.
 If you have correctly installed [pre-commit](https://intelowlproject.github.io/docs/IntelOwl/contribute/#how-to-start-setup-project-and-development-instance), it does these checks and adjustments on your behalf.